 To make Bellini you will need to peel the peaches, remove the stone and chop them in pieces.
 Then you proceed by placing them in a blender.

 Blend until they are smooth and evenly combined into a puree.
-Once your puree is ready, you take 2 oz of it and add it to a flute, topping it with 4 oz of prosecco.
+Once your puree is ready, you take 1/4 cup of it and add it to a flute, topping it with 1/2 cup of prosecco.

-As a garnish you can use a slice of peach, cut it in the middle and place it on the edge of the glass.
+As a garnish you can use a slice of peach cut it in the middle and place it on the edge of the glass.
+Some mint leaves will also add a touch of color.
 You can also freeze you peach slices and let them go in the drink, so that they will maintain it cooler.

 Bellini Cocktail variations